OwethuSotomela/OwethuSotomela/README.md

  * 🔭 I’m currently working on "Q-Not App"
- * 🌱 I’m currently learning Flutter
+ * 🌱 I’m also learning Flutter
  * 👯 I’m looking to collaborate on Building IOS / Android apps
  * 🤔 I’m looking for help with finding a Junior Web Developer Role
  * 💬 Ask me about aynthing else you would like to know